Input JSON

 JSON (JavaScript Object Notation) is everywhere — API responses, config files, database exports, package manifests.
 But raw JSON from an API or a minified file is nearly impossible to read.
 A formatter takes that dense blob of text and adds proper indentation and line breaks so you can actually see the structure.

-This tool parses your JSON, checks that it's valid, and outputs a neatly indented version.
+This tool parses your JSON, checks that it's valid, and outputs standard prettified JSON (indentation and quoted keys).
+Format and Parse both rebuild the value from parsed data so the output is clean, valid JSON.
 If something's wrong — a missing comma, an extra bracket, an unquoted key — you'll get a clear error pointing to the problem.

 When You'd Use This